Please note that links displayed within the curation interface will vary depending on database contents and the permissions of the curator.

 Press submit.
 By default, the system will test whether your sequence is similar enough to existing alleles defined for that locus.
 The sequence will be rejected if it isn’t considered similar enough.
 This test can be overridden by checking the ‘Override sequence similarity check’ checkbox at the bottom.
 It will also check that the sequence length is within the allowed range for that locus.
 These checks can also be overridden by checking the ‘Override sequence length check’ checkbox, allowing the addition of unusual length alleles.

 Sequences can also be associated with PubMed, ENA or Genbank id numbers by entering these as lists (one value per line) in the appropriate form box.

 Batch adding multiple alleles¶

 There are two methods of batch adding alleles.
 You can either upload a spreadsheet with all fields in tabular format, or you can upload a FASTA file provided all sequences are for the same locus and have the same status.

 Upload using a spreadsheet¶

-Click the batch add (++) sequences link on the curator’s main page.
+Click the batch add (++) sequences (all loci) link on the curator’s main page.